In Japan, an onsen, or hot spring, is considered part of normal life.

 Types of Onsen

-There are many different types of Japanese onsen depending on where they source their water.
+There are many different types of Japanese onsen, depending on where they source their water.

 In general, onsen water is usually warmer than 77℉.